 The sensitivity analysis below has been determined based on the exposure to interest rates for floating rate non-derivative instruments at the balance sheet date.
 The Group holds no derivative financial instruments.
-Fixed rate liabilities are not susceptible to changes in interest rates, and are omitted from the analysis below.
-For floating rate liabilities, the analysis is prepared assuming the amount of the liability outstanding at the balance sheet date was outstanding for the whole year.
+Fixed rate instruments are not susceptible to changes in interest rates, and are omitted from the analysis below.
+For floating rate instruments, the analysis is prepared assuming the amount outstanding at the balance sheet date was outstanding for the whole year.
 A 50 basis points increase is used as this represents management's assessment of the possible change in interest rates.

-At the reporting date, if interest rates had been 50 basis points higher and all other variables were held constant, the Group's net profit and profit and loss reserve would increase by £0.6m (2022: increase by £0.6m).
+At the reporting date, if interest rates had been 50 basis points higher and all other variables were held constant, the Group's net profit and profit and loss reserve would increase by £1.6m (2023: increase by £0.6m).

-For a decrease of 50 basis points, the current year figures would decrease by £0.9m (2022: decrease by £0.6m).
+For a decrease of 50 basis points, the current year figures would decrease by £1.6m (2023: decrease by £0.9m).